Hengle/Folkvangr/Video Outline.md

 Need Storyboard shot of female protagonist and the crowd of peasants, silhouettes..
 Need to integrate more dynamic movement and animation, not just static images.
 Or create a lot of very small rough colorscript thumbnails and put them on a board so people can't really see the closeup details (maybe brett would be interested?)
 Need to finish script first

 Explain the Concept: An animated short teaser trailer for a Norse-stye narrative.
+It has RPG elements, but in many ways schews the typical fantasy rpg tropes to focus on the world and story.
 Heavily inspired by history, archaeology, and mythology, namely the Prose Edda and Landnamasbok and European myths and folklore.
 Stars two main protagonists and 8-person party system with all the standard RPG bells and whistles.

 The overarching theme of the story is about the characters journey.
 There are clear story arcs and development for characters, is a morality system.
 A unique elemnt is the focus on dual protagonists and not creating a chosen one archetype, but rather focusing on common peopel who aren't the strongest or the bravest.
 They make mistakes and have conflicts.